Anything’s Possible (2022) Review – Delightfully Modern Film That Serves Up LGBTQ+ Positivity and Pride

 Trans teen Kelsa goes on a journey of self-love and discovery, with the help of her boyfriend Khal.

-Amazon Prime has released the teen drama Anything’s Possible.
-Starring Renee Elise Goldsberry, Abubakr Ali, and Eva Reign, it is Billy Porter’s feature-length directorial debut, with a running time of one hour thirty-eight minutes.
+Anything’s Possible stars Renee Elise Goldsberry (Waves), Abubakr Ali, and Eva Reign.
+It is Billy Porter’s feature-length directorial debut (also in Fairfax; Stand Out: An LGBTQ+ Celebration), with a running time of one hour and thirty-eight minutes.
 This film is a sweet watch.
 The hype has been strong on social media, as it has a strong focus on pride and queer happiness.

-The film was originally intended for a theatrical release, but with a lower budget attempting to compete at the box office, the filmmakers had to review this decision.
-This is now why it’s being streamed on Amazon.
-This is something I think a lot of films are going to have to do, worryingly making the online streaming services more powerful than movie theatres.
-But that’s another topic to cover in a different article.
+The film was originally intended for a theatrical release, but with a lower budget, attempting to compete at the box office, the filmmakers had to review this decision.
+This is why it was streamed on Amazon.

-There is a focus on gender, which is discussed in the film, with a hint as if there shouldn’t be.
-However, without gender, we wouldn’t have the topics for this film?
-Genders are important, we just need to accept people for which gender they wish to be.
+The film discusses gender with a hint that it shouldn’t.
+However, without gender, would we have the topics for this film?
+Genders are important; we just need to accept people for the gender they wish to be.
 However, I do understand the points the film is trying to make.

-Overall this film is a cute, cheeky, cheesy rom-com, showcasing a trans teen dating for the first time.
-Handled with care and attention, I hope the LGBTQ+ community (and others) enjoy this film as much as I did.
-You’ll enjoy this film if you like the series Sex Education, the films Love Simon, Call Me By Your Name, and the musical Hedwig and the Angry Itch.
+Overall, this film is a cute, cheeky, cheesy rom-com about a trans teen dating for the first time.
+Handled with care and attention, I hope the LGBTQ+ community (and others) enjoys this film as much as I did.
+You’ll enjoy this film if you like the Sex Education series, the films Love, Simon and Call Me By Your Name, and the musical Hedwig and the Angry Itch.

 Amazon Prime Video, Movie Reviews, Movies, Platform